 In 1999, a handful of local movie-lovers had a challenging idea: to bring quality film to Old Town Winchester.
 We established ourselves as a non-profit group – Springboard Cultural Arts – and the Magic Lantern Theater project was born.

-MSV October 1 at 4:30 p.m./Barns of Rose Hill October 15 at 4 p.m.
+October 7 at 4:30 p.m./October 21 at 4 p.m.

 MLT’s mission is to provide a variety of film experiences to the community of the Winchester area while enhancing the life of the city’s historic downtown.
 This can mean bringing neighbors together for both indoor and outdoor showings of independent, foreign,...read more

 The year 2017 will be one of transition between the MLT and you, our members and supporters.
 By the end of 2017, we plan to have phased out MLT memberships and to introduce a once-a-year support drive.
 We believe that the new system will be simpler to administer...read more